 Needless to say, Facebook didn’t fail, his girlfriend said “yes,” and his new career was born.

 Landing the job, however, was only the beginning.
 With no automated system in place, Eric was tasked with manually copying code for ads placed on the site.
-It was repetitive work, but he credits this experience with giving him the backend knowledge he needed to give the right insight to marketing teams in support of new Facebook initiatives.
+It was repetitive work, but he credits this experience with giving him the backend knowledge he needed to give the right insight to marketing teams in support of new Facebook initiatives and marketing trends.

 One such initiative came in 2012 during preparation for the company’s initial public offering.
 A team was being formed to develop an ad campaign to celebrate Facebook’s one billion active-user milestone, and Eric was selected to come aboard.
 The result was the well-known “Chairs are Like Facebook” commercial.
 Being a part of that team marked a turning point in his career, and he fell in love with marketing—so much so, in fact, that he left the comfort of Facebook to pursue a new challenge and develop his skills further as the head of digital brand marketing for Nike.